Wearing a knit tucked into your pants: instructions – CDL#99

 The first is quite obvious.
 The second is more unexpected.

-Put the stitch completely inside the pants
+Put the mesh completely into the pants

 We can apply this same concept to meshes.